Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 If you’ve published before, you can start by briefly mentioning any critical recognition or awards you've received for your previous work.

 I’m seeking representation for my second novel, Cobalt Eyes.
-This book is the follow-up to Inferno Hearts, which I self-published and which was shortlisted for the Jay Malcolm Independent Prize last year.
+This book is the follow-up to my self-published novel Inferno Hearts, which was shortlisted for the Jay Malcolm Independent Prize last year.

 An agent will always want to find publishable clients — and if you’ve already had some publishing success (no matter how small), that will likely work to your advantage.
-It doesn’t have to be full-length novels; it could also be short stories in literary magazines or novellas.
+It doesn’t have to be full-length novels; it could also be novellas or short stories previously published in literary magazines.

 Reveal a personal connection